apache/mxnet/docs/packages/python/io.md

 * **Dataset Param** gives the basic information for the dataset, e.g. file path, input shape.
 * **Batch Param** gives the information to form a batch, e.g. batch size.
 * **Augmentation Param** tells which augmentation operations(e.g. crop, mirror) should be taken on an input image.
-* **Backend Param** controls the behavior of the backend threads to hide data loading cost.
+* **Backend Param** controls the behavior of the back-end threads to hide data loading cost.
 * **Auxiliary Param** provides options to help checking and debugging.

 Usually, **Dataset Param** and **Batch Param** MUST be given, otherwise data batch can't be create.
 Other parameters can be given according to algorithm and performance need.
 Examples and detail explanation of the options will be provided in the later Section.